 In this paper, we engaged in a fine-grained inductive case study with CAMHS to explore the sources and implications of ambiguity in performance measurement systems and performance management practices of complex multi-stakeholder organisations.

 Our findings discursively highlight the manifestation of five areas of ambiguity with PMM namely (i) Fitness for purpose (ii) Responsibility (iii) Interpretation (iv) Value and (v) Stakeholder competition.
 Furthermore, in showing the distinct implications of these manifestation of ambiguity for PMM effectiveness and efficiencies, the findings demonstrate the complex interrelationships between various sources and manifestations of ambiguity.
 In the process, we are able to advance the understanding of how ambiguities (lack of consistency, intentionality, clarity and causality) with PMS and performance management practices can arise in complex multi-stakeholder organisations and their implications.
-Our findings also reveal a number of relationships between the complexity of the organisation (i.e., complex multi-stakeholder organisations), design of organisational controls (PMS and performance management practices), and the organisational issues that these can lead to (i.e., manifestation of ambiguity), as well as the sources of these ambiguities.
+Our findings also reveal several relationships between the complexity of the organisation (i.e., complex multi-stakeholder organisations), design of organisational controls (PMS and performance management practices), and the organisational issues that these can lead to (i.e., manifestation of ambiguity), as well as the sources of these ambiguities.
 More specifically, while promoting greater technical controls, the nature of complex multi-stakeholder organisations, to some extent, suppresses open, participative and inclusive social controls, thus encouraging a more directive and technical control system to emerge.
 This consequently discourages collaboration and communication among stakeholders.

-Our findings which are summarised in Figure 3, have a number of practical implications, which we discuss in the following sections.
+Our findings (summarised in Figure 3) have a number of practical implications, which we discuss in the following sections.

 FIGURE 3: Summary Findings